CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_1.01.md

 6.4.Ti=Activities Subject to the Fair Credit Reporting Act

-6.4.sec=To the extent that the {personal_data} pertaining to an individual is used for purposes covered by the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.), {covered_entities} subject to the Fair Credit Reporting Act shall be exempt from the requirements of section 106 of this Act.
+6.4.sec=To the extent that the {personal_data} pertaining to an individual is used for purposes covered by the Fair Credit Reporting Act (15 U.S.C. § 1681 et seq.), {covered_entities} subject to the Fair Credit Reporting Act shall be exempt from the requirements of section 106 of {this_Act}.

 6.=[02/Bit/Sec_04]